MPC88/MC_SVEquippedWeaponSortByTurret/README.md

 Function
 ========
-Sorts equipped weapons by turret index, then by name.
+Sorts equipped weapons list by turret index, then by name.

 NOTE: You will need to equip, unequip or re-allocate a turret to perform the first sort.
 From then, it will track such changes.